cheukwing/personal-website/about.md

 title: About
 ---

-Software engineer, working with Golang now, but still have some interest in functional programming from my university days.
+Mostly working with Golang now, but still dabble functional programming.
+Interested in complex distributed systems, intuitive APIs, pragmatic designs, as well as food, and live music.

 $partial("templates/links.html")$